kljr/SpringboardVM/README.md

 After composer  update completes, run `vagrant up`.

 The first time running vagrant will take a while.
-After all processes complete successfully you can view the dashboard at dashboard.springboardvm.dev.
+After all processes complete successfully you can view the dashboard at dashboard.sbcrush.dev.

 ## What does Springboard Crush do?

 * Composer will download Springboard-Build, DrupalVM, the Acceptance Test repo and their vendor dependencies.
 * Composer will then trigger a bash script which runs drush make.
 * Drush will install Springboard code, checking out git working copies of Springboard modules, themes and libraries from the Springboard git repo.
-The default install will be in `sites/sb_default` and will have Springboard version 7.x-4.x
+The default install will be in `sites/sb_default` and `sites/sb_test,` and will have Springboard version 7.x-4.x
-* Additional sites will be in sites/{docroot}, with the docroot you defined in local.config.yml.
+* Additional sites can be put in sites/{docroot}, with a docroot you define in config/local.config.yml.
-* Vagrant will provision DrupalVM, Apache and mySQL, create virtual host entries, databases, and install the Springboard profile.
+* Vagrant will provision DrupalVM, Apache and mySQL, create virtual host entries, site databases, and install the Springboard profile.
-* Springboard Crush provides a shell script to allow Drush to update Drupal core and contrib on an existing site without touching its Springboard folders.
+* Springboard Crush provides shell scripts to allow Drush Make to update Drupal core and contrib on an existing site without touching its Springboard folders.

 ## Updating virtual hosts and adding new sites.

-If you want to add a new site to a previously provisioned SpringboardVM, then you need to:
+If you want to add a new site to a previously provisioned Springboard Crush VM, then you need to:
 * Define the virtual host entry in local.config.yml
 * Run `scripts/make-sb.sh` (You may have to chmod +x).
 Enter the springboard version you want to download at the prompt.
-* Wait for the script to complete, then run `vagrant provision` to update apache and do other post-provision tasks.
+* Wait for the script to complete, then run `vagrant provision` to update Apache and create the databases and settings files.

 ## Updating existing Springboard sites